B.S./M.B.A. Dual Degree

 The B.S./M.B.A. program provides an opportunity to earn a dual degree through an integrated curriculum.
 Successful completion of the dual degree program leads to the awarding of two degrees.
 The B.S. in Engineering or Engineering Technology degree is awarded by the College of Engineering and the M.B.A. degree is awarded by the John B. and Lillian E. Neff College of Business and Innovation.
 Students enrolled in the dual degree program will receive the B.S. and M.B.A. degrees independently.
 Students must complete their B.S. degree prior to graduating with their M.B.A.
 It is anticipated that by enrolling in the two programs simultaneously, a total of five years will be required for completion of both degrees.

-Students who wish to pursue the program should make this known to the senior associate dean for undergraduate studies in the College of Engineering by the end of their sophomore year.
+Students who wish to pursue the program should make this known to the senior associate dean for undergraduate studies in the College of Engineering and the Neff COBI Office of Student Retention and Academic Success by the end of their sophomore year.
 Interested students will take the GMAT at the end of their junior year and should apply for admission to the program to the College of Graduate Studies before the fall of their senior year.
 To be admitted to the program, students must have senior standing, score a minimum of 450 on the GMAT, and have at least a 3.0 cumulative GPA.
 Undergraduate requirements for the general business minor must also be completed.
-Upon admission to the program by the College of Graduate Studies, the John B. and Lillian E. Neff College of Business and Innovation and the College of Engineering, students will be taking graduate courses while simultaneously completing the requirements for the B.S. in engineering.
+Upon admission to the program by the College of Graduate Studies, the John B. and Lillian E. Neff College of Business and Innovation, and the College of Engineering, students will be taking graduate courses while simultaneously completing the requirements for the B.S.
+Engineering.
+Interested students will also be working with the Neff COBI Office of Graduate Programs to assist with the transition process